warrickball/tomso/docs/outputs.rst

 function of position in the star, or, for tables of mode frequencies, as a function of the radial order and angular degree.

-TOMSO's functions for reading these files return objects that can be accessed by keys. e.g. to plot ``logRho`` against ``logT``,
+``tomso``'s functions for reading these files return objects that can be accessed by keys. e.g. to plot ``logRho`` against ``logT``,

 .. plot::